Skip to content

 Conclusion- Salicylic acid and Retinol

-The conclusion is, to take the benefits of both the ingredients, just separately.
-Apply Salicylic acid in the morning & Retinol at night.
-Both together will over-peel the skin.
+If you want to take the benefits of both ingredients, just apply them separately at different times of the day.
+Apply Salicylic acid in the morning and Retinol at night.
+If applied together they will over-exfoliate and rip off the skin.

 If you loved reading this article, you will probably also enjoy reading: